ballerina-platform/ballerina-distribution/examples/websocket-client-ssl-tls/websocket_client_ssl_tls.md

 # WebSocket client - SSL/TLS

-The WebSocket client secured with SSL/TLS connects to a given SSL/TLS-secured WebSocket server(WSS).
+The `websocket:Client` secured with SSL/TLS connects to a given SSL/TLS-secured WebSocket server(WSS).
 A WebSocket client secured with SSL/TLS is created by providing the `secureSocket` configurations.
 Use this to interact with TLS-encrypted WebSocket servers.

 ::: code websocket_client_ssl_tls.bal :::